VDema/parallel-diff/Readme.md

 **Verifying**

 `diff` directory will be created with diff chunks.
-`out.txt` or defaulter `eventsDiff.txt` will be created with merged chunks.
+`out.txt` or defaulted `eventsDiff.txt` will be created with merged chunks.

 Also it's possible to check the logs from the console output or `$HOME` file with detailed statistic and metrics.
 Example: